 Trevor Baylis & the clockwork radio: The benefits of wind-up tech

+As the inventor of clockwork radio, Baylis never fully received the commendation he deserved.
 Unfortunately, he became something of an unsung hero in the community – a man who changed the world without successfully being able to change his own life as a result.

 In one interview, Baylis told a magazine that anyone could turn a good idea into an invention that works.
 He believed that if you were trying to solve a problem, you were already on the right path towards an invention.

 The Freeplay radio was a powerful solution for the third-world countries that struggled to access up-to-date information.
 It was even named the best design and best product at the BBC design awards in 1996.